USEPA/PDW_Paper_2020/supplemental/README.md

 **Description**

 "PaGWIS is a repository of hundreds of thousands of water well records.
 Most of the well records have been submitted to the Bureau by water well drillers.
 Act 610, the Water Well Drillers License Act of 1955 (passed on May 29, 1956), began the statewide process of collecting groundwater data through the licensing of water well drillers.
 Starting in the mid-1960s, drillers sent paper water well completion reports to the Bureau.
-By the 1980s, reports were being entered into a digital database that has become PaGWIS." (http://dcnr.state.pa.us/topogeo/groundwater/pagwis/index.htm)
+By the 1980s, reports were being entered into a digital database that has become PaGWIS."
+[Source](http://dcnr.state.pa.us/topogeo/groundwater/pagwis/index.htm)

 **Location Requirements**

 Pennsylvania has no legal setback requirements at the state level but local authorities may impose specific regulations.
-More info can be found in the water well handbook: http://www.saferpa.org/Documents/Reports/PA-Water-Well-Handbook-01-15-2014_WebOptimized_FINAL.pdf
+More info can be found in the [water well handbook](http://www.saferpa.org/Documents/Reports/PA-Water-Well-Handbook-01-15-2014_WebOptimized_FINAL.pdf)

 **Reporting Requirements**